 With Dr. Jeffrey Michler, I run the Applied International Development Economics Lab (AIDE Lab).
 We research a range of topics in applied economics around the world.
 We presently have MSc Graduate Research Assistantship opportunities available for students interested in working on issues of food security, agriculture, and shocks.
-We are always seeking students with expertise in statistical analysis and programming (e.g. Stata, Python, R).
+We are seeking students with expertise in statistical analysis and programming (e.g. Stata, Python, R).
 For details on some of our current students, recent graduates, and their work, see below.

 We are an Environment and Resilience Vertically Integrated Team, focused on increasing the accessibility of research opportunities for underrepresented groups.
 The Vertically Integrated Projects (VIPs) take a transformative approach to enhancing higher education by engaging undergraduate and graduate students in ambitious, long-term, large-scale, multidisciplinary project teams.